argoproj/argo-events/api/sensor.md

 <p>

-Value is the default literal value to use for this parameter source This is only used if the path is invalid.
-If the path is invalid and this is not defined, this param source will produce an error.
+Value is the default literal value to use for this parameter source This is only used if the DataKey is invalid.
+If the DataKey is invalid and this is not defined, this param source will produce an error.

 </p>